Kendall’s Tau Rank Correlation Calculator

 How to interpret Kendall’s tau

 Kendall’s tau measures the strength and direction of a monotonic association.
-Positive values indicate that larger values of X tend to be associated with larger values of Y, while negative values indicate that larger X tends to come with smaller Y.
+Positive values indicate that larger values of X tend to be associated with larger values of Y, while negative values indicate that larger X tends to come with smaller Y. A coefficient near zero suggests that the pairwise ordering is mixed, with concordant and discordant evidence largely balancing out.

-There are no universal cutoffs, but a rough, informal guide often used in practice is:
+There are no universal cutoffs, but a rough informal guide often used in practice is:

 Worked example with the sample data

 1. Pair 1 vs 2: (12, 10) and (15, 20).
-Here, 15 > 12 and 20 > 10, so both X and Y increase together.
-The product (1512)(2010)>0, so this pair is concordant.
+Here, 15 > 12 and 20 > 10, so both variables increase together.
+The product (1512)(2010)>0, so the pair is concordant.

 2. Pair 1 vs 3: (12, 10) and (20, 25).
-Again, 20 > 12 and 25 > 10, so the pair is concordant.
+Again, X and Y both increase, so this pair is concordant.

 3. Pair 2 vs 4: (15, 20) and (21, 18).
-Now, 21 > 15 but 18 < 20, so X increases while Y decreases.
-The product is negative, and this pair is discordant.
+Now X increases but Y decreases.
+The product is negative, so this pair is discordant.

 4. Pair 3 vs 4: (20, 25) and (21, 18).
-Here, 21 > 20 but 18 < 25, so this is also discordant.
+X increases while Y decreases again, so this pair is also discordant.

 How to use this calculator